 Check out this video demonstration to see it in action.

-If you choose to place a multi paged PDF into only the selected pages (not duplicate), the script will ask you to select a starting page.
-Then if you try placing the same PDF again, it will remember the page where it finished last time and continue from the next page.
+If you choose to place a multi paged PDF into only the selected pages (not duplicate), the script will ask you to select a starting page of the PDF.
+Then if you try placing the same PDF again, perhaps into some image frames on the next page of the Indesign document, it will remember the page where it finished last time and can continue from the next page.

 This is an AppleScript and works on the Mac.
 It requires Yosemite or a later version of OSX.